lpgn/advanced-homeassistant-mcp/docs/roadmap.md

 # Roadmap for MCP Server

 The following roadmap outlines our planned enhancements and future directions for the Home Assistant MCP Server.
-This document is a living artifact and will be updated regularly as new features are planned and developed.
+This document is a living guide that will be updated as new features are planned and developed.

 ## Near-Term Goals

 - **Advanced Automation Capabilities:**
-  - Integrate more sophisticated automation rules with conditional logic and multi-step execution.
+  - Integrate sophisticated automation rules with conditional logic and multi-step execution.
-  - Introduce a visual automation builder to simplify rule creation.
+  - Introduce a visual automation builder for simplified rule creation.

 - **Enhanced Security Features:**
   - Implement multi-factor authentication for critical actions.